K1Plan/rapla-ics/README.md

 Contributions and improvements are always welcome — just make sure never to publish private Rapla keys.

+This project was created with help from AI

 ---

 **License:** MIT © 2025